jberezanski/ChocolateyPackages/chocolatey-visualstudio.extension/README.md

 The returned objects contain properties: InstallationPath, InstallationVersion, ProductId, ChannelId.
 The last two properties have values only for instances of Visual Studio 2017.

+### Get-VisualStudioInstaller

+Returns information about the Visual Studio Installer, if installed on the machine.
+The returned object contain properties: Path, Version.
+Supports the new "Willow" installer of Visual Studio 2017 RC only.

+### Install-VisualStudioInstaller

+Installs or upgrades the Visual Studio Installer.
+Supports the new "Willow" installer of Visual Studio 2017 RC only.

 ## Installation

 End users typically do not install this package directly - it is usually installed automatically as a dependency of another package.